ChrisToplikar/web-design-books-demo/README.md

 The website was tested on Chrome, FireFox, and Explorer browsers.
 The website was tested on desktop, tablet, and phone size screen sizes.

 ## Demonstration
 Here is a jpeg of the website.
-The actual website is responsive but with github you may need to scroll to see the whole homepage.
+For viewing full responsive features download and run entire project.
 ![alt text][logo]

 [logo]: https://github.com/ChrisToplikar/web-design-books-demo/blob/master/websitedemo.jpg?raw=true